 While A-List Property Group are here to help you extensively in your path to finding the right property, it is ultimately up to you what you require in your ideal home.
 Below, we have listed some of the basic things that you need to know before delving into the market.

 Research extensively on the demographics, amenities, accessibility, and value of the location you want to buy in.

 Some of the things you may consider are:

 - Proximity to amenities such as schools, shopping centres, gyms, restaurants, Universities.

 - Public transport within the area such as buses, trains & free shuttle services

 - Leisure activities such as parks, sporting fields/facilities, walking tracks, lakes, beaches

 Knowing these things can help with your decision on which suburb to buy in.
-For example, if you have a family, you might be looking for something quieter, with schools or parks close by.
+For example, if you have a young family, you might be looking for somewhere quieter, with schools and parks close by.

 Walking through as many Open Homes as possible is an important part of the buying process.
 This will educate you on the current market conditions, recent sales in the area, but also provide factual reasons for why properties sell for the price they do.

 For example, when looking at properties on the internet, it is hard to determine the actual size of the home and quality of finish, however when inspecting the property in person, it will be obvious to you if the home is above or below average size and a high-quality finish or not.